4GeeksAcademy/master-javascript-programming-exercises/exercises/095-getNthElementOfProperty/README.md

 ## 📝 Instructions:

 1. Write a function called `getNthElementOfProperty`.
-Given an object, a key, and a number, `getNthElementOfProperty` returns the *nth* element of an array located at the given key.
+Given an object, a key, and a number *n*, `getNthElementOfProperty` returns the *nth* element of an array located at the given key.

 ## 📎 Example: